siliconprime-hoanguyen/onesignalflow/README.md

     },
     data: {data1: 'abc'},  //data to send
-    //include_player_ids: [id], //Use this only if sending to specfic users, in this case, we use tag tags:[{
-      {"key": "userId", "relation": "=","value": "ourdesireuserid"} //this is our registed tags in the API register above }]
+    //include_player_ids: [id], //Use this only if sending to specfic users, in this case, we use tag tags:[{ //this is our registed tags in the API register above "key": "userId",
+      "relation": "=",
+      "value": "ourdesireuserid"
+    }]
     app_id: appId,
     headings: {